axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 <h2>Worth Repeating</h2>
 <p>
-This may be a difficult read and it may be worth repeating here a few words about the RADICAL framework and how it’s different from our current world.
+This may be a difficult read and it may be worth repeating here a few words about the <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> framework and how it’s different from our current world.
-Probably the most confusing thing about it is that a RADICAL world would be very similar to our current world.
+Probably the most confusing thing about it is that a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> world would be very similar to our current world.
 People will be the same with all our jealousies, overreactions, and habits.
 They will be embarrassed by overpromising and want to sweep under the proverbial rug.
 </p>
 <p>
-The only difference—the big difference—is that the RADICAL system is centered around our interdependence.
+The only difference—the big difference—is that the <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> system is centered around our interdependence.
 </p>
 <p>